 This is one of the most prevalent issues when comparing online shops and marketplaces.
 They are two distinct methods of selling.
 But it highlights an important distinction.

 If you’re selling on Etsy, you’ll get a lot more exposure than if you were to try to sell on your own website (at least at first).
-Many entrepreneurs start their business on Etsy because it already has a large built-in audience.
+Many entrepreneurs start their businesses on Etsy because it already has a large built-in audience.
 Sellers must generate their own site traffic when establishing a new eCommerce site on Shopify.

 Etsy Or Shopify: Selling on Your Own Webstore Vs Popular Marketplace

 What should you do if you want to sell on Etsy or build your own webstore like Shopify?
 That’s the key question we need to consider.

 We may do a long list of features by feature, but it’s not necessary.
 There are just a few key distinctions to consider when comparing the two: